Serving Durham Region & Surrounding Area

 Spotting these changes early gives you more time to deal with them and helps avoid bigger problems down the line.
 Noisy parts, bad airflow, and thermostat headaches are stubborn in the winter, but not unbeatable if we catch them quickly.
 Keeping an eye out now can stop your heating from getting overwhelmed when Oshawa winter is at its worst.

 Ensure your home maintains a cozy and consistent environment this winter.
 If you’re experiencing disturbances with your heating and cooling in Oshawa, don’t wait until it becomes a bigger issue.
-The team at Fortis Heating & Air Conditioning is ready to help keep your system running smoothly.
-Contact us today to address any concerns and guarantee your comfort all season long.
+The team at Fortis Heating & Air Conditioning is ready to track down those hidden winter problems before they leave you in the cold.
+Call us at (289) 688-4822 or reach out through our contact page to address any concerns and guarantee your comfort all season long.